 There are currently sixty or more Chinese casino resorts operating in Sihanoukville with dozens more in the pipeline.
 You could be forgiven for thinking the entire area was a casino province of China.

-The capital Phnom Penh is only 200 km north but the journey can take up to four hours by bus or private taxi due to the sometimes poor condition of the two-lane highway.
+The capital Phnom Penh is only 200 kilometres north, but the journey can take up to four hours by bus or private taxi due to the sometimes-poor condition of the two-lane highway.
 It’s worth the ride to get an idea of the country and its people.

-We mention only a few of our favourite spots, but it is possible to anchor anywhere in a comfortable depth off the several beaches all separated by rocky headlands.
+We mention only a few of our favourite anchoring spots, but it’s possible to anchor anywhere in a comfortable depth off the several beaches all separated by rocky headlands.

-US dollars are king and it’s best to convert whatever currency you have into dollars prior to arrival.
+US dollars are king in this casino town and it’s best to convert whatever currency you have into dollars prior to arrival.
 The exchange rates are unpredictable − except for the US$.
 At the time of writing 1 US$ was equal to just over 4000 Riel.

 Anchor in 6-8 metres in sand off the busy concrete jetty at Serendipity Beach in the north of Ochheuteal Bay.
-This is the main tourist centre of Sihanoukville.
+This is the main town and tourist centre of Sihanoukville.

-The bar on the jetty head offers cold beer and a chance to observe the backpacker antics on the party boats during the high season.
-The road leading up the hill is lined with bars, hotels, bungalows, guesthouses, restaurants and massage parlours.
+The bar on the jetty head offers cold beer and a chance to observe the daytripper antics on the party boats during the high season.
+The road leading up the hill is lined with bars, hotels, casinos, restaurants and spas.

 It’s easy to get a motorbike tuk-tuk and most local destinations are US$7-15 with the airport drop between $20-25.
-On the top of the hill the road splits at the Golden Lion Monument roundabout to the town centre, or north and south to the many other beaches.
+On the top of the hill the road splits at the Golden Lion Monument roundabout to the town centre, or north and south to the many other regional beaches.

 3 miles from Serendipity Beach

 Anchor in 6-8 metres on a sandy bottom in front of the Victory Beach Pier.
 Ashore is the base of the KAMSAB in the building just over the road at the top of the small incline.